Introduction

 Site design

-The all-important image will normally be on the right and the commentary on the left.
 The text may fill its column or be very short indeed, but it will always be related to the picture or diagram you’re looking at alongside.

 The layout of each slide is determined by the need for the words to be comfortably legible at arm’s length when the lecture is being enjoyed on a typical laptop screen, just as if you were reading a novel.
+(Actually, you couldn’t do better than sit in an armchair with your head comfortably supported and the screen literally in your lap.)

 The impact of the images will be greater on a desktop computer (21 inches or more) or a television.
 Conversely, a tablet will disappoint you and the screen of a smartphone will be simply too small.
 (You won’t shudder at the terribilità of the Sistine Chapel if you’re squinting at a playing card.)

-Why “lectures”?
+Why are they called “lectures”?

 Each lecture is a substantial piece of around 8,000 words, written in simple colloquial English, immediately intelligible, but not afraid of big concepts or foreign words.
 There was and is no dumbing-down; but there is a lot of energetic limbering-up.